 you can browse the report file by clicking on View

-if you select Show report when compare completes, AQT will automatically show you the report file once the compare has finished.
+if you select Show report file when compare completes, AQT will automatically show you the report file once the compare has finished.

 only show rows that are different.
 When this option is selected, AQT will only display (in the Results tab) the rows which are different.
 By default, AQT will show all rows from both tables.